"What a triumph! The vision, precision and outright care in this book are unsurpassed."

 6: Interview Questions

-Corrine Glesne is a qualitative researcher, educational anthropologist, and author of the text Becoming Qualitative Researchers (Pearson, 2011, 4th ed.)
+Corrine Glesne is a qualitative researcher, educational anthropologist, and author of Becoming Qualitative Researchers (Pearson, 2011, 4th ed.)
 In 2011, she investigated ways in which academic art museums are integrated into university and college life for the Samuel H Kress Foundation, embarking on a year-long qualitative study of the “exemplary” academic art museum that involved interviews with museum personnel, campus administrators, faculty from multiple disciplines, students, and community members at diverse sites.

 Corrine is currently works as an exhibition evaluator, and continues to work with international educational programs, having research experience in Oaxaca, Mexico, the Eastern Caribbean, and Costa Rica.
 She is Professor Emeritus at the University of Vermont where she taught for 17 years.